Home // Notable People // Elizabeth Barber Walker

 Elizabeth Barber Walker

-Margare Jane O’Brien, former St. Mary’s College President and student Brandon Scott, now Mayor of Baltimore, flank Elizabeth Barber Walker at the presentation of a plaque in her honor.
+Margaret Jane O’Brien, former St. Mary’s College President, and student Brandon Scott, now Mayor of Baltimore, flank Elizabeth Barber Walker at the presentation of a plaque in her honor.

 First Black Graduate from St. Mary’s Jr. College